samluescher/django-media-tree/docs/configuration.rst

     ..
 Warning::
        Just because a file extension may be considered “safe”, there is absolutely no guarantee that a skilled attacker couldn't find an exploit.
-       Only allow people you trust to upload files to your webserver.
+       You should only allow people you trust to upload files to your webserver.
        Be careful when adding potentially unsafe file extensions to this setting, such as executables or scripts, as this possibly opens a door to attackers.